 The nonprofit has also made a second pair of identical monuments available to all counties named.
 On its website, the Equal Justice Initiative writes: “Over time, the national memorial will serve as a report on which parts of the country have confronted the truth of this terror and which have not.”

 Buncombe is among the 800 counties represented, with three racial terror lynchings recorded between 1877 and 1950.
-During that same period more than 4,400 African-Americans were murdered by hanging across the U.S. In this week’s column we will examine two of the three lynchings that took place in and around Asheville.
+During that same period more than 4,400 African-Americans were murdered across the U.S. In this week’s column we will examine two of the three lynchings that took place in and around Asheville.
 Both occurred in the 1890s.

 The Sept.
 25, 1891, evening edition of the Asheville Daily Citizen reported:

 “’Twas a ghastly burden which a white-oak on the hill overlooking the French Broad river, south of Smith’s bridge, bore this morning.

 Hanging from the lower limb of the tree, was the form of a colored man, left dangling there by a party of men, who, unwilling to give the man a fair and just trial, took the law into their own hands, and his life was made to pay the forfeit for his crime.”